Cameroon Armed Forces

-The Cameroonian armed forces have bases spread all over Cameroon, including in Ngaoundéré.
-Air Force bases are located in Garoua, Yaoundé, Douala and Bamenda.
+The Cameroon Armed Forces (Forces armées camerounaises (FAC)) are the military of the Republic of Cameroon.
+It has three branches - the army, air force, and navy - and the gendarmerie.

 It has generally remained loyal to the government and acted to ensure the stability of the regime, and not acted as an independent political force.
 Traditional dependence on the French defense capability, although reduced, continues to be the case as French military advisers remain closely involved in preparing the Cameroonian forces for deployment to the contested Bakassi Peninsula.

-"China has an ongoing military-military relationship with Cameroon, which includes training for Cameroonian military students each year in China, technical advisors to assist in repairing Cameroonian military vehicles and naval vessels, and Chinese military sales."
+The African Union maintains its continental logistics base in Douala.

 Army

-With over 40,000 troops the Army remains the most important component in terms of numbers.
-The Army is under the responsibility of the Chief of Staff, Major-General Nkoa Atenga, whose staff is in Yaoundé.
+The army has 35,500 troops.

-Currently the organization dates from 2001 with a distribution in several types of units: combat units, response units (unités d'intervention), unités de soutien et d'appui, and finally special reserve units as part of 3 joint military régions (interarmées) and the 10 military land sectors.
+Currently, the organization dates from 2001 with a distribution in several types of units: combat units, response units (unités d'intervention), unités de soutien et d'appui, and finally special reserve units as part of 3 joint military régions (interarmées) and the 10 military land sectors.

 Army units have been trained and equipped to fight in the swampy coastal terrain facing the Bakassi peninsula.
 Although prepared for an armed conflict with Nigeria in recent years, the Cameroon Army does not have operational experience against other forces, therefore, it is not possible to assess its ability to respond to changing threats and opposing tactics.

 Combat units of the army include: